There’s a lot to love about Lisbon.

-It doesn’t seem like it in this picture but Tapa Bucho is popular.
+It doesn’t seem like it in this picture but Tapa Bucho is a popular Lisbon restaurant.
 It was packed when we were there so we had to wait several minutes for a table.

 Tapa Bucho is a TripAdvisor Certificate of Excellence awardee with a near-perfect 4.5-star rating and over 1,000 reviews.

 Address: R. dos Mouros 19, 1200-141 Lisboa, Portugal

 Operating Hours: 7-11:30PM, Mon-Thu / 7-11:45PM, Fri-Sat (closed Sundays)